atsign-foundation/atsign.dev/content/en/docs/guides/dess-setup/dess-aws/_index.md

 ![img](images/clip_image015.png)

-Couple seconds later you should be re-routed to your dashboard and see you instance up and running:
+After a couple of seconds you should be re-routed to your dashboard and see your instance up and running:

 ![img](images/clip_image016.png)